jeffgca/URL-Shortener-Example/README.md

 ####Notes

 * POST problems, the goo.gl url shortener API seems to want a RAW json post, which Request in jetpack currently doesn't do?
 Should look at the code. **DONE, WORKS**
-* ToDos:
+* DONE:
-    * get current doc location to feed to shortener
+    * get current doc location to feed to shortener DONE
-    * small window to display shortened url
-    * copy url to buffer
+    * copy url to buffer DONE
-    * key bindings??
+    * key binding: ( cmd+shift+u ) DONE
+    * notifications implementation DONE
+* TODO:
+    * Small window to display shortened url IN PROGRESS
+    * Bug: XPI install doesn't work, no errors
+    * Bug: pop-up content doesn't work (?) probably doing something wrong, need to actually read the docs.